Arqamz/code-vault/README.md

 # Cpp.vault
-This GitHub repository, aptly named 'cpp.vault,' serves as my written collection of C++ code snippets.
+This GitHub repository, aptly named 'cpp.vault,' serves as my written collection (vault) of C++ code snippets.
 Organized for efficiency, it covers DSA and further advanced concepts, offering a quick reference for programming challenges and solutions.